Treating Insomnia Could Help Cut Binge Drinking

 The reason may be that when you’re rested you are better able to manage your emotions and behavior, lead study author Mary Beth Miller, PhD, an assistant professor of clinical psychiatry at the University of Missouri School of Medicine in Columbia, observed.

-The team recruited 56 people between the ages of 18 and 30 who had downed four or more drinks on one occasion in the past month.
+The researchers recruited 56 people between the ages of 18 and 30 who had downed four or more drinks on one occasion in the past month.
 Half of the group received five weekly sessions of cognitive behavioral therapy (CBT) that covered relaxation techniques as well as sleep hygiene.
 They also kept sleep diaries.
 The other half had one session discussing how to create the best sleeping conditions and establish a bedtime routine.

 All participants wore wrist devices to measure sleep and completed daily sleep and drinking questionnaires.